Applying for a passport or ID card at Schiphol

 How long will it take?

-Your passport or ID card will be ready in about three working days.
+Your passport or ID card will be ready in about two working days.

 It may take longer if: